smmaurer/api-demo/README.md

 3. **Make sure `keys.py` is in the same directory as the notebook**

    `keys.py` (provided separately) contains demo authentication keys for the Twitter APIs.
-For folks not taking the class, you can edit the `keys-example.py` file, following the instructions in the next step to obtain your own credentials.
+For folks not taking the class, you can edit the `keys-example.py` file, following the instructions below to obtain your own credentials.

 4. **Look over some of the resources that companies and public agencies put together for third-party software developers, for example:**